Five people died in a small plane crash near Louisiana airport, officials say

 • Michael Walker Vincent, 15

 McCord was a sports reporter with WDSU television in New Orleans.
 She was the daughter-in-law of Louisiana State University Offensive Coordinator Steve Ensminger, according to WDSU.
-LSU is playing in Atlanta on Saturday in one of the NCAA's two national championship semifinals.
+LSU is playing in Atlanta on Saturday in one of the NCAA's two national championship semifinals and Ensminger is in the LSU coaches' booth.

 McCord was a former employee of 104.5 ESPN Baton Rouge.
 During a pregame show, 104.5 ESPN radio host Matt Moscona said on-air that McCord was on her way to Atlanta to watch the LSU game.